 Say you met a stranger and began a conversation with them.
 Initially, you and they would each know little about one another except what you could see from their appearances and hear from their voices.
 The small "free" area was all that was visible, but as you talked together and felt more comfortable, you would probably have disclosed things about each other from your "hidden" areas, from your selves.
 You may have talked about your families, your likes and dislikes.
 As you did, the boundaries of your "free" areas would have moved back and are now visible to the other person.
 If as you conversed, this person informed you of something about yourself that they had seen in your "blind" area that you were bearing a grudge against someone, then this was good feedback to help you know yourself better.
 The other place, the "dark," square is unknown both to yourself and to others.
 Only God knows this area of your life.
 Only God can deal with that and reveal it or part of it to you as God wishes.
 The Johari window is a helpful way to know and understand yourself, be open to change, and relate to others.
 The Johari Window or the "Johari House" was named in 1955 by its developers Joseph Luft (1916-2014) and Harrington Ingham (1916-1995) in the United States.
 Their names "Jo" "Seph" and "Harri" "Ngton" combined to form the unusual title of this analytical method as "Johari."✞

 The first thing the Johari self window teaches us is that we need to know ourselves.
 "The maxim 'Know Yourself' came down to us from the skies," wrote the Roman satirist Juvenal in the 1st century AD.
 He continued, "It should be imprinted on the heart, and stored in the memory, whether you are looking for a wife, or wishing for a seat in the sacred senate."
 The Christian might add to these ancient words, "or leading another to Christ."
 To know and understand yourself is a first-order priority for any mature individual.
-When we begin to understand our selves then we start to enter into the possibility of change, hopefully for the better.
-We already know and understand the "free area" but now we can become open to feedback from others in our "blind" area also.
-We can be exposed to the "hidden" areas of our life by a counselor but insights from the "dark" area emerge from prayer and meditation to receive revelations from God himself.✞
+When we begin to understand ourselves, we start to enter into the possibility of change, hopefully for the better.
+We already know and understand the "free area," but now we can become open to others' feedback in our "blind" area.
+We can be exposed to the "hidden" portions of our life by a counselor, but insights from the "dark" place emerge from prayer and meditation to receive revelations from God himself.✞

 Share instances from your own experience where this has been true.